SCHOOL CHOICE IMPACT

 As a parent, where do I start?

 Connect with your nonpublic school of choice about enrollment and to ask if they are partnering with Opportunity Scholarships of Nebraska.
-If your student is eligible to apply for a scholarship, please ask your school of choice for a link to the application.
+If your student is eligible to apply for a scholarship, please ask your school of choice for a link to the application when it is open.
 You, the school, and OSN will work together to finalize the application process.

 Please feel free to contact us at info@nebraskaopportunity.org or call or text 402.205.7047 with any questions!